-Term life insurance is the most simple and affordable life insurance option.
-It provides coverage for a set period of time or “term" (typically 10–30 years), and is designed to protect your dependents during that term.
-If you pass away during the term period, your beneficiaries receive a cash payment referred to as the “death benefit” to cover expenses or income loss related to your passing.
+Term life insurance features the most straightforward and affordable life insurance option by covering you for a set "term" (typically 10 to 30 years).
+If you pass away during the term period, your beneficiaries receive a cash payment.

 Term life insurance with Ethos might be right for you if: